Turkish involvement in the Syrian civil war: Russia

-On 26 June 2016 Turkish President Recep Tayyip Erdoğan writes Russian President Vladimir Putin to offer condolences to the family of the deceased Russian pilot of the Sukhoi Su-24 warplane shot down last November.
-The Kremlin has asked for a personal apology for months.
-A Turkish spokesman says this is a step toward improving bilateral relations between the two countries.
+On 26 June 2016, Erdoğan wrote to Russian President Vladimir Putin, offering condolences to the family of the deceased Russian pilot of the Sukhoi Su-24 warplane that shot down.
+The Kremlin Regiment has asked for a personal apology for months, and a Turkish spokesman said this is a step toward improving bilateral relations between the two countries.
 On 1 July 2016, Turkish and Russian foreign ministers said that the two countries will "coordinate" their policies over Syria.
+On 7 October 2017, Turkish forces launched an operation to establish observation posts in the northern Idlib Governorate, in coordination with Russia.